dustmodebros/mnist_in_Java/README.md

    java -cp target/mnist-classifier-java-1.0-SNAPSHOT.jar com.example.Main
    ```

-2. Adjust the parameters in the `Main` class to configure the neural network architecture, learning rate, epochs, and batch size.
+2. Adjust the parameters in the `Main` class to configure the neural network architecture and learning rate.

 ### Training